Peace in the Dark Places

 it will never be rebuilt.

-3 Therefore strong peoples will honor you;
+3 Therefore strong peoples will honour you;

 cities of ruthless nations will revere you.